MixinNetwork/mvm.dev/src/bridge/api.md

 ```

 Response is the information of a Mixin Network User.
 You can use `GET https://api.mixin.one/assets/:asset_Id` api to
-request the deposit address of a specific asset.
+fetch the deposit address of a specific asset.

 API Document: <https://developers.mixin.one/docs/api/assets/asset>

 ### 3. POST `/extra`

-This API is used to generate `extra` when transferring or withdrawing
+This API is used to generate `extra` when cross-chain withdrawing or transferring asset to a Mixin Account.

 Request: